anshu0612/geocoded-tweets-analysis-dashboard/README.md

 #### Acknowledgement

-Thanks @chrisvdweth for providing the list of Singapore-linked offcial accounts.
+Thanks @chrisvdweth for providing the list of Singapore-linked official accounts.